Kaiser-class battleship: Armor

 The forward conning tower had a roof that was 15 cm thick; the sides were 35 cm thick.
 Atop the conning tower was the smaller gunnery control tower, which had a curved face that was 40 cm thick.
 The aft conning tower was significantly less well-armored; the sides were 20 cm thick, and the roof was only 5 cm thick.
-The main battery turrets were protected by 30 cm of armor on the sides and 22 cm of armor on the roofs.
-The 15 cm guns had 17 cm of armor plating on their mounts, and 8 cm on their gun shields.
+The main battery turrets were protected by 30 cm of armor on the faces, 25 cm on the sides, and 11.5 in on the rears.
+They had roofs that consisted of a sloped portion at the front that was 4.35 in thick, along with a flat portion that was 3.2 in thick.
+Each turret rested in a barbette that was 30.5 cm thick on their exposed sides.
+Where they were covered by the belt armor, the barbettes for the centerline turrets were reduced to 20.3 cm thickness, while the wing turret barbettes received only 3.2 to 5.5 in behind the belt.
+The 15 cm guns had 8 cm thick gun shields, and their casemates had 17 cm of armor on their exposed sides.